 Knorr Vegetable Recipe Mix is a premade mix usually found in the soup or dip aisle in your grocery store.
 It has a ton of vegetables like carrots, onions, tomatoes, celery root, leeks, cabbage, cauliflower, green peas, and potatoes.

-It pretty much has all of the seasoning and flavor you need to make a delicious and healthy stew.
+It pretty much has all of the seasoning and flavor you need to make a delicious stew.
 I always have a packet or two in my pantry for emergency dinners or a quick sip to take to a gathering.

 Vegetable Mix Substitution